deckhouse/deckhouse/modules/040-node-manager/docs/README.md

 ## Automatic deploying, configuring and updating Kubernetes nodes
 ### Supported platforms and Kubernetes versions
-Automatic deployment (partially supported for *static/hybrid* nodes/clusters), configuration, and continuing software updates are supported for all cluster types (cloud or `bare-metal`-based).
+Automatic deployment (partially supported for *static/hybrid* nodes/clusters), configuration, and continuing software updates are supported for all cluster types (cloud or `bare metal`-based).

 The supported Kubernetes version is specified in parameters right down to the minor version.
 If the version is not set, the `node-manager` module will use the version specified in the `control plane` parameters.